valueflows/valueflows/mkdocs/docs/specification/inverses.md

 *inverse queries:*

-   * commitments (Commitment.clauseOf)
    * unplannedEconomicEvents (EconomicEvent.realizationOf)

 *other queries:*

    * involvedAgents (any .provider, .receiver, .inScopeOf on commitments or economicEvents)
-   * economicEvents (EconomicEvent.realizationOf, and any EconomicEvents that fulfill Commitments that are .clauseOf the Agreement)
+   * economicEvents (EconomicEvent.realizationOf, and any EconomicEvents that fulfill Commitments that are .clauseOf or .reciprocalClauseOf the Agreement)

 ### Commitment